ibm-cloud-docs/vpc/nlb-create.md

 1. Set up your [CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-1. Log in to your account using the CLI.
-After you enter the password, the system prompts which account and region that you want to use:
+1. Log in to your account from the CLI.
+After you enter the password, the system prompts which account and region that you want to use.

     ```sh
     ibmcloud login --sso
     ```
     {: pre}

-1. Create a load balancer:
+1. Create a load balancer.

    ```sh
    ibmcloud is load-balancer-create nlb-test public --subnet 0896-b1f24514-89dc-4afd-b0e2-5489a43cf45c --family network